wunderbyte/gui-spirits/README.md

 });
 ```

 The Spirit also provides some basic [lifecycle hooks](#lifecycle) and that's bascially all there is to it.
-Before you begin, you can enhance your workflow by collecting related functionality in a *plugin* and you might want to take a look at our [reference plugins](WIKI).
+You can enhance your workflow by collecting related functionality in a *plugin* and you might also want to take a look at our [reference plugins](WIKI).

 ### Plugins